 Shooting galleries don't come much lazier than this.
 As the Major, can you shoot Manuel's beloved Siberian hamster Basil multiple times with a shotgun without hitting one of the Fawlty Towers staff?
 Of course you can, because you have to have basic motor skills just to launch the game.
-The highlight here is that the hamster doesn't even pop out of the scenery in any kind of realistic fashion - it's just squares floating over the board in a way that would honestly embarrass a tutorial project in a book called Learn Macromedia Director In 12 Minutes.
-Written for the dyslexic.
-In Klingon.
+The highlight here is that the hamster doesn't even pop out of the scenery in any kind of realistic fashion—it's just squares floating over the board in a way that would honestly embarrass a tutorial project in a book called Learn Macromedia Director in 12 Minutes.

 On the plus side, the third game pulls things back all the way, and is a genuinely satisfying—

 No, obviously not.
 The final game is called (yes, really) "Moose-La", because the smell of desperation is about ready to drown out all the oxygen in the room.
 Three poorly compressed, green-tinted JPEGs of a moose head jerk from side to side, and it's your job to throw hoops over their ears because... uh... um... yes.
 It's almost impossible to control the throw, being completely 2D, with the one sop to being an actual game being that you're not allowed to climb over the Reception desk.

 Alas, this is immediately undercut by the immediate, in-your-face fact that this clearly isn't the Fawlty Towers reception desk, that the moose head is on the wrong wall, and that there should be a door to the office somewhere.
 And also that you're wasting valuable seconds of the one life you will ever have throwing hoops over a fake moose's antlers in a way that produces a greater sense of dread than the entirety of The Stanley Parable.